vidiff/vidiff-documentation-and-issues/README.md

 "pullRequestUrlTemplate": "https://pr-${n}.example.com" // PR 123 --> https://pr-123.example.com
 ```

-You can also define `pullRequestUrlTemplate` under `scenarios[]` to specify a particular pull request URL template for each scenario.
+You can also define `pullRequestUrlTemplate` under `scenarios[]` to specify a particular pull request URL templates for each scenario.

 ### scenarios